About Great Lakes Watercross

 Practice will begin after the course demonstration is complete.
 Practice is not racing!
 Practice is an opportunity to learn the course and get comfortable with both inside and outside line starting procedures.
 Classes will be combined for practice and will be generic.

-After racing is completed for the weekend, there will be an awards ceremony.
+After racing is completed for the round, there will be an awards ceremony.
 Awards will be presented to the top 3 riders in each class.
 We ask our top 3 racers in each class to hang around after they receive their award for a photo on the podium!
 You must attend the awards ceremony to receive any awards or payouts granted for the class.
 Prior arrangements may be made for another person to pick up an award on your behalf, but please discuss this with staff prior to the awards ceremony.
 Awards can be shipped after the event, but this will be at the competitors expense.